Huntsville-Madison County Public Library

 The Huntsville-Madison Public Library System gives people a peek into the rich history of Huntsville, Alabama.
 The library system has a Special Collections Department where archivists and librarians alike provide assistance for patrons who need help with research.
-Mattie Darwin was a librarian in the beginning of the 20^{th} century who started gathering texts, documents and other items of antiquity for the community to view.
+Mattie Darwin was a librarian in the beginning of the 20th century who started gathering texts, documents and other items of antiquity for the community to view.
 The official archive was created in the year 1976.
 The archive contained many rare items such as town records, rare books, diaries, photographs and so much more.
-Many of these items were the items collected by Mattie in the early 1800’s.
+Many of these items were the items collected by Mattie in the early 1800s.

 The downtown library branch in Madison County was developed in 1986.
 There a special area called the Heritage Room was the place were the archives were housed.
 These items focused on the historical events and times Madison County and the entire state of Alabama.
 Besides the physical historical items, the library system developed the digital archives.
-This is the online version of the many artifacts and items on the county and state’s history.
+This is the online version of the many artifacts and items on the county and state's history.
 These are available to the public.
 The special collections department is open to citizens providing historical documents and other items to become possible additions to the archives.
 If the item qualifies or chosen by the archivist, they can either take the physical copy or digitize the item for the online archive.